PelleLille/hsl-docs/functions.rst

 .. function:: array_sort(callback, array, [options])

-  Returns the array sorted using the callback function to determine the order.
+  Returns the array sorted (with index association maintained) using the callback function to determine the order.
 The sort is not guaranteed to be stable.

   :param function callback: the callback
   :param array array: the array